xitu/gold-miner/article/2021/authorization-and-authentication-for-everyone.md

 Our entities here are: the **browser**, an **application** running in the browser, and the **authorization server**.
 When a user wants to log in, the app sends an authorization request to the authorization server.
 The user's credentials are verified by the authorization server, and if everything checks out, the authorization server issues an ID token to the application.

-The client application then decodes the ID token (which is a [JWT](#json-web-token-jwt)) and verifies it.
-This includes [validating the signature](#validating-jwt-signature), and we must also verify the claims.
+The client application then decodes the ID token (which is a **JWT**) and verifies it.
+This includes **validating the signature**, and we must also verify the claims.
 Some examples of claim verification include:

 * issuer (`iss`): was this token issued by the expected authorization server?
 * audience (`aud`): is our app the target recipient of this token?
 * expiration (`exp`): is this token within a valid timeframe for use?
 * nonce (`nonce`): can we tie this token back to the authorization request our app made?

 Once we've established the authenticity of the ID token, the user is **authenticated**.
-We also now have access to the [identity claims](#identity-claims) and know **who** this user is.
+We also now have access to the **identity claims** and know **who** this user is.

 Now the user is **authenticated**.
 It's time to interact with an API.